LenderPanel.com

 Monmouthshire Building Society

-• What should I be budgeting for when it comes to what conveyancing charges are for a transfer of equity?
-I need to transfer equity and remortgage - moving over to Monmouthshire Building Society - and have been quoted Four Hundred pounds plus VAT by Monmouthshire Building Society's appointed lawyer, Is this a reasonable price?
+• How much the typical legal fees are for a transfer of equity?
+I need to transfer equity and refinance - moving over to Monmouthshire Building Society - and have been quoted £350 including VAT by Monmouthshire Building Society's approved lawyer, Have I been over quoted?

-Questions that your conveyancer may ask in relation to your Monmouthshire Building Society Transfer of Equity
+Information that may be required from your conveyancing solicitor is likely to ask about your Monmouthshire Building Society Transfer of Equity

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-Information to consider in supporting the above Monmouthshire Building Society transfer of equity Advice :
+Information to consider in further to the above Monmouthshire Building Society transfer of equity Advice :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Monmouthshire Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with Monmouthshire Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Monmouthshire Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.

 If you do not keep up the payments on your mortgage with Monmouthshire Building Society your property may be repossessed.